Our infection prevention and control programme is led by our nurse consultant director of infection prevention and control.

 Healthcare associated infections (HCAI) can occur as a result of healthcare or contact with healthcare environments.
-Healthcare-associated infections arise across a wide range of clinical conditions and can affect people of all ages.
+HCAIs arise across a wide range of clinical conditions and can affect people of all ages.
 They can worsen existing or underlying conditions, delay recovery and adversely affect quality of life.
-Healthcare-associated infections can occur in otherwise healthy people, especially if invasive procedures or devices are used.
+They can occur in otherwise healthy people, especially if invasive procedures or devices are used.
 Healthcare workers, family members and carers are also at risk of acquiring infections when caring for people.
 A number of factors can increase the risk of acquiring an infection, but high standards of infection prevention and control practice, including providing clean environments, can minimise the risk.

-NHS Kernow expects the services we commission to comply with specific regulations.
+We expect the services we commission to comply with specific regulations.
 In relation to infection prevention and control the expectation is that services will be delivered as set out in The Health and Social Care Act 2008 Code of Practice on the prevention and control of infections and related guidance, more commonly known as The Hygiene Code.

 All services registered with the Care Quality Commission are required to declare compliance with a specific standard relating to infection prevention and control and this relates directly to the Hygiene Code.